Razorwings18/Medieval-Dynasty-Speak-Up/README.md

 16. In MDSU, check the **"Use Reshade" checkbox**.
 17. Change the screenshot key to the key you chose in **step 9**.

 ---

+## Uninstall

+1. Make sure that the program is closed before trying to uninstall.
+2. Uninstall as any other Windows program **(Start menu -> Add or Remove Programs, find "Medieval Dynasty Speak Up" in the list, click "Uninstall")**.
+**OPTIONAL:** If you want, also delete the folder "C:\Users\<username>\AppData\Roaming\mdsu\" to get rid of MDSU's data files if you don't mind losing your configuration options and voices.

+---